 Also in the Hoge Veluwe National Park, located near the Kröller-Müller Museum, is The Jachthuis Sint Hubertus (St Hubertus Hunting Lodge).
 One of Van der Leck’s proudest achievements, this impressive building was designed by architect H.P.
 Berlage with a colour scheme by Van der Leck.
 The results fully capture his vast appreciation for the combination of painting and architecture.

-Other works by Van der Leck, including ‘Composition no. 8’ (1917), can be viewed at the Gemeentemuseum Den Haag.
+Other works by Van der Leck, including ‘Composition no. 8’ (1917), can be viewed at the Kunstmuseum Den Haag.